sdbip/EventStore/README.md

 Value objects typically have two functions: they can be compared for structural equality, and they can be validated for correct user input.

 It should not be possible to instantiate an invalid value object.
-The initializer should prevent such, typically by throwing an exception or returning `nil` when invalid data is encountered.
+The initializer (or factory) should prevent such, typically by throwing an exception or returning `nil` when invalid data is encountered.
 If the programmer can rely on this working, they will not need to validate the data in their code; it is enough to declare that a variable must be of the correct type (and not `nil`).

 Most value objects conform to `Equatable` and `Hashable`.
 They can thus be used in sets and as dictionary keys.
-A mutable object used as a dictionary key can be changed after it's added making it impossible to find again.
+A mutable object used as a dictionary key can be changed after it's added, altering its hash-code and making it impossible to find again.
 Immutability is necessary to guarantee correct behaviour.

 `Equatable` value objects can also be `Comparable` and they can be used in calculations.
 You might for example add (`+`) two value objects of same type to get their sum.
-Or you might multiply a value object with a scalar (e.g. an interest rate).
-The result of a calculation is typically an object of the same type as the input, but it could be otherwise.
-E.g. `Ingredient1` plus `Ingredient2` might return a `Cake`.
+Or you might multiply a value object with a scalar (e.g. a `Money` amount and an interest rate).
+The result of a calculation is typically an object of the same type as the input, but it could be otherwise. `Ingredient1` combined with `Ingredient2` might for example produce a `Cake`.

 Value objects should also be encapsulated.
 They should have an internal representation of data and an external interface.
 Users of the value object should only ever couple to the interface, never to the concrete data representation.
 That allows the storage strategy to change without breaking references to the value object.
 And it also helps the programmer stay focussed on the *meaning* of the value rather than its *composition*.

 Should, for example, the data representation of an amount of `Money` be composed of an `Int` counting the cents (100 meaning one dollar), a `Double` value of dollars (0.5 to represent 50 cents) or two separate `Int` values (one for dollars and one for cents, where cents < 100)?
-If you ever need to change the data format to support new use cases or a need for higher precision, encapsulation is a guard against errors in all code outside the `Money` type itself.
+If you ever need to change the data format to support new use cases or higher precision, encapsulation is a guard against errors in all code outside the `Money` type itself.

 ## Entities